This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Wind Protection

-• Plant dense hedgerows or evergreen trees as natural wind breaks
+- Plant dense hedgerows or evergreen trees as natural wind breaks upwind from your beds

-• Install sturdy tree shelters around young saplings to prevent wind damage
+- Install sturdy tree guards around young saplings to prevent wind damage and bark injury

-• Position raised beds near existing structures like walls or fences
+Position raised beds near existing structures like walls or fences for natural breeze barriers.

-• Add thick mulch layers to protect soil from erosion and moisture loss
+Add thick mulch layers to protect soil from erosion and moisture loss during storms.

-• Use row covers for extra frost protection during winter months
+Use row covers for extra frost protection during winter months and harsh weather.

-• Consider temporary wind barriers like burlap screens during stormy seasons
+Consider temporary barriers like burlap screens during particularly stormy seasons.

 Preparing Raised Bed Soil